mendix/docs/content/developerportal/deploy/licensing-apps-outside-mxcloud.md

 ## 1 Introduction

-Mendix gives you the opportunity to build **Free Apps** which give you the opportunity to try things out and to build and test apps using all the functionality of Mendix.
+Mendix allows you to build **Free Apps** which give you the opportunity to try things out and to build and test apps using all the functionality of Mendix.
 You can deploy these to the Mendix Cloud, or to another public or private cloud of your choice, for example SAP Cloud Platform.

 However, Free Apps are restricted in how long they run, and how many people can use them.
 They will stop running after around 2 hours and are limited to ten users.
 A full list of restrictions is available in [Mendix Cloud](mendix-cloud-deploy) – note that some of these restrictions are specific to Free Apps running on Mendix Cloud.